See also:

 Treatment

-- corticosteroids can be considered in patients with severe pain unresponsive to simple analgesia:
+Consider in children with severe pain unresponsive to simple analgesia

 Antibiotic |